 - 1. Open any module in Chenomx NMR Suite. - 2.
 In the Help menu, click Tutorial... - 3.
-You will be prompted to choose where your personal copy of the tutorial files will be saved.
-Select a location and click OK. - 4.
+You will be prompted to select a Save Location for your Tutorial Files.
+Click OK. - 4.
 The tutorial PDF document and the sample files will be copied into the chosen directory.
 Open the PDF document to begin.